Tips for Driving in San Francisco

 Try to Avoid Market Street

-There are two trains of thought for driving in San Francisco.
-Either one may save you some time and/or frustration.
+There are two trains of thought for driving in San Francisco, and both may save you time and/or frustration.

 Driving Up Those Hills